DslashV/TSOVVG/README.md

-﻿# NSOVVG - Not Serious Oscilloscope View Video Generator **NSOVVG** is a simple oscilloscope view video render that is written in batch script.
+﻿# TSOVVG - Truly Simple Oscilloscope View Video Generator **TSOVVG** is a simple oscilloscope view video render that is written in batch script.

 Although written in a poor programming language, it provides a pseudo-GUI by including user-friendly features such as a channel selection window and color picker.